ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 Base Compatibility Model
 ------------------------

-A per ELF file marking scheme permits a coarse way of reasoning about compatibility.
+A per-ELF file marking scheme permits a coarse way of reasoning about compatibility.

 * The absence of a ``.note.AARCH64-PAUTH-ABI-tag`` section means no information on how pointers are signed is available for this ELF